 As you do so, your brain waves become slower and this has a beneficial effect on your blood pressure, cholesterol and adrenaline level.

 - Breathe right

 Have you noticed how your breathing changes when you are emotionally charged?
 It becomes heavy and comes in spurts.

-To relax yourself, you need to become aware of your breathing patterns and also learn to breathe right.
+To relax, you need to become aware of your breathing patterns and also learn to breathe right.
 Shallow breathing will not fulfil your respiratory requirements and your food will not be oxidized completely, thus causing you to feel less energetic.

 Sit on a chair or lie down quietly and observe your breathing.
 Your chest should rise as you inhale and fall as you exhale.
 Become aware of the air passing through your nostrils and follow its way in and out.
 Your breathing will automatically correct itself with little practice.

-There are various useful breathing techniques called pranayamas like Anulom Vilom and Bhramari pranayam which, if practiced on a day to day basis, can be quite beneficial.
+There are various useful breathing techniques called pranayamas like Anulom Vilom and Bhramari pranayam which, if practised on a day to day basis, can be quite beneficial.